Our Qualifications

 Membership:

-Past president and current board member, Tennessee Council for the Social Studies
+Past President and current Executive Director, Tennessee Council for the Social Studies (TCSS)

 Past member, Tennessee History Day Advisory Committee